saguaroland1939/python-challenge/PyBank/README.md

 The input file must be called "budget_data.csv" and located in a folder called "Resources" within the same folder as this script.
-The dataset should consist of a series of months with corresponding profits and losses.
+The dataset should have a header row and consist of comma-separated series of months with corresponding profits and losses.

 The program outputs a new csv file called "banking_results.csv" to the Analysis folder within the same folder as this script.
 The report includes